How-to Guide - Configuring Promotions

 Promotion Trigger

-Transaction Level Promotions are triggered by the entire transaction meeting the qualifying threshold (value, quantity, points, etc.).
-Additional Inclusion/Exclusion rules can be imposed for attributes such as Loyalty Membership, Customer Segment, Regions, Location, and more.
+Transaction Level Promotions are triggered by the entire transaction meeting a qualifying threshold (value, quantity, points, etc.).
+Additional inclusion/exclusion rules can be imposed for attributes such as Loyalty Membership, Customer Segment, Regions, Location, and more.

 Promotion Reward